jhahspu/bookkeeping/README.md

 simple bookkeping app using angular

+### usage:
-usage: add budget in the acconting section add items to the inventory strart selling
+- add budget in the accounting section
+- add items to the inventory
+- start selling available products